benweare/EM_scripts/tomography/README.md

 - Execute script.
 - Review data: metadata file can be opened using a text editor.
 - Perform image alignment on data stack (e.g. via cross-correlaton).

-### Testing
-It has been tested successfully with a JEOL 2100Plus TEM and a JEOL 2100F TEM, and should work with any TEM using a Gatan camera.

-This script is written in DigitalMicrograph Script, but could probably be rewritten in Python with a little effort.

-Please cite this repo if you found this script useful in your own work.

 ### Citations
 Schindelin, J., Arganda-Carreras, I., Frise, E. et al. Fiji: an open-source platform for biological-image analysis.
 Nat Methods 9, 676–682 (2012). https://doi.org/10.1038/nmeth.2019